On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

-where $r$ and $T(t)$ are parameters, and we select $d(x_i^{(t)},x_j^{(t)})$ as the Euclidean distance between locations of point $i$ and point $j$ at the $t$-th update.
-We propose this function because exponential decay is very often observed in nature.
-Other formulations of $f_t$'s are discussed in the discussion section.
-Note that $f_t$ can change over iterations.
+where $r$ and $T(t)$ are parameters, and $d(x_i^{(t)},x_j^{(t)})$ is the Euclidean distance between positions of point $i$ and point $j$ at the $t$-th update.
+We propose the use of exponential decay function because it is very often observed in nature.
+Other formulations of $f_t$'s can be considered and are discussed in the final section.
+Note that $f_t$ can change over iterations $t$'s.
+In such a case, we call the process {\it dynamic} SUP.
+When $f_t$ does not change with $t$, it is called {\it static}.